trungleviet-agilityio/backend-training/database-learning/practice/docs/database_views.md

 ### 2.1.
 Production Views
 Views for production staff to manage series and episodes.

 ### 2.2.
-HR Views
+Cast Management Views
-Views for human resources personnel to manage employees and roles.
+Views for managing actors and directors participating in series.

 ### 2.3.
 Analytics Views
 Views for analytics team to generate reports and performance metrics.